 There are 126 ghost towns in Vermont.
 Being a small state of only 9,623 square miles and an official population of fewer than 650,000 people in 2019, it is surprising that there are so many ghost towns.

-That winter, there was enough snow to create a spring thaw that flooded and wiped out the railroad entirely.
-What was supposed to be the new beginning of Glastenbury Resort ended up being the end to the town altogether.
-The residents who stayed in the town dropped to seven by 1937, when the town was unincorporated.
+That winter, enough snow created a spring thaw that flooded and wiped out the railroad entirely.
+What was supposed to be the new beginning of Glastenbury Resort ended up being the end of the town altogether.
+The number of residents who stayed in the town dropped to seven by 1937, when the town was unincorporated.

 While it is unsure what is happening to those who disappear, local theories include Bigfoot, a cursed Indian stone, UFOs, unexplainable lights, and strange sounds and odors described by the settlers as eerie.
 In 1992, Glastenbury Mountain’s area was nicknamed “The Bennington Triangle” due to Bermuda Triangle similarities.

 The first settlers of Lewiston, Vermont, arrived in 1765, but it was not until 1767 that Dr. Joseph Lewis came, the man the town was named after.
 Lewiston was built around a rail station frequently used to transport coal to surrounding cities, including Norwich, Hanover, New Hampshire, and other New Hampshire areas.
 The rail station turned Lewiston into an important trading center for the region.

 At its peak, Lewiston was the leading coal supplier to Dartmouth College in Hanover, New Hampshire.
 The town had several general stores, boarding houses, mills, a train station, and other successful businesses.

 Once the oil was discovered, Dartmouth College switched from coal to oil, and Lewiston suffered a hard hit.
 By 1930, companies had closed, coal and lumber operations stopped, residents moved away, and the town started falling in line to become the next ghost town.